The Imlay Leadership Award recognizes and celebrates individuals that have shown exceptional leadership on behalf of the Georgia high-tech community.

 It is named in honor of the late John Imlay, Jr., chairman of Imlay Investments, who is credited with helping create two of Atlanta’s biggest tech industries – software and Internet security.
 Imlay is considered a leading authority and pioneer in the industry, having worked with hundreds of technology companies throughout his career.
 Imlay’s entrepreneurial drive shaped the business community in Atlanta and beyond.

-2023 John Imlay Leadership Award recipient - Monty Hamilton
+2024 John Imlay Leadership Award recipient - Blake Patton

 Past recipients of the John Imlay Leadership Award include: